xvik/dropwizard-guicey/src/doc/docs/examples/jdbi.md

 }
 ```

-Mappers are installed with [mapper installer](../extras/jdbi.md#result-set-mapper).
+Mappers are installed with the [mapper installer](../extras/jdbi.md#result-set-mapper).
-If auto scan is enabled then all mappers will be detected automatically and registered in dbi instance.
+If auto scan is enabled then all mappers will be detected automatically and registered in the dbi instance.
-Mapper are instantiated as normal guice bean without restrictions: so you can use injection and aop
+Mappers are instantiated as normal guice beans without restrictions which means you can use injection and aop
 (it's only not shown in example mapper).

 !!! note
-    Mapper installer mostly automates (and unifies) registration.
+    The mapper installer mostly automates (and unifies) registration.
 If your mapper does not need to be guice bean
-    and you dont want to use auto configuration then you can register it manually in dbi instance
+    and you dont want to use auto configuration then you can register it manually in dbi instance, making it available for injection.
-    (it's available for injection).

 Also, see complementing binding annotation, used to bind object to query parameters: